valekseev03/valekseev03/README.md

 Hello, my name is Vladimir Alekseev! <br>
-Below is a small sample of the projects that I've worked on. <br>
+Below is a small sample of the projects that I've worked on in programming classes and in my free time. <br>
 :)

 <!--